-Our sample is limited to respondents residing in a state with government-mandated social distancing measures as of April 9th, 2020.
-After omitting respondents who completed the survey in less than 5 minutes, our final sample consists of 8,861 respondents.
+Our sample is limited to respondents residing in a state with government-mandated social distancing measures as of April 9th, 2020.7 After omitting respondents who completed the survey in less than 5 minutes8, our final sample consists of 8,861 respondents.
+The sample is close to representative of the adult US population in terms of gender, age group, Census region and household income group9, with the most notable difference be-

-&lt;sup>7Residents of Arkansas, Iowa, North Dakota, Nebraska and South Dakota were screened out.
+7Residents of Arkansas, Iowa, North Dakota, Nebraska and South Dakota were screened out.

-&lt;sup>8Five minutes corresponds to the bottom percentile, while the median time for survey completion was 15 minutes.
+$^{^8}$ Five minutes corresponds to the bottom percentile, while the median time for survey completion was 15 minutes.